fluffle/deliabot/README.md

 upper-right chest feeds into the furnace, which then outputs into the lower-right chest.

-You can also use 'fetch' to fetch items from barrels to the output chest:
+You can also use `fetch` to fetch items from barrels to the output chest:

     fetch 16 salt